zhangliliang/RPN_BF/README.md

 This BF code in this repo is written based on Piotr's Image & Video Matlab Toolbox.
 Details about Piotr's Toolbox are in: [pdollar/toolbox](https://github.com/pdollar/toolbox).

-This code has been tested on Ubuntu 14.04 with MATLAB 2014b.
+This code has been tested on Ubuntu 14.04 with MATLAB 2014b and CUDA 7.5.

 ### Citing RPN+BF